 To use DA4R, you will need to know both worlds: Revit addin as desktop development, and Forge and/or Web programming.
-If you are not familiar with both, you may start looking at them to be ready when DA4R is.
+If you are new to Revit add-in development and interested in learning, please refer to this page: www.autodesk.com/developrevit

-- SD125457: Design Automation: Building Web Applications with Revit Data on Forge, by Diane Christoforo
+- SD125457: Design Automation: Building Web Applications with Revit Data on Forge, by Diane Christoforo. (from AU/DevCon 2017)

-- SD124720: The New and Expanded Forge Design Automation API, by Albert Szilvasy, Andy Akenson, and Scott Reinemann
+- SD124720: The New and Expanded Forge Design Automation API, by Albert Szilvasy, Andy Akenson, and Scott Reinemann. (from AU/DevCon 2017)

 - < place folder >